-CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company focused on the research and development of mitochondria based therapeutics (MBTs), an emerging class of drugs for the treatment of chronic and age-related diseases including nonalcoholic steatohepatitis (NASH), obesity, cancer, fibrotic diseases such as IPF, T2D, cardiovascular and neurodegenerative diseases.
+CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company focused on the research and development of mitochondria based therapeutics ("MBTs"), an emerging class of drugs for the treatment of chronic and age-related diseases including nonalcoholic steatohepatitis ("NASH"), obesity, cancer, fibrotic diseases such as idiopathic pulmonary fibrosis, acute respiratory distress syndrome ('ARDS') including COVID-19 associated ARDS, type 2 diabetes mellitus and cardiovascular and neurodegenerative diseases.

-The Company's primary activities include the research and development of its MBT pipeline, securing intellectual property protection for its discoveries and assets, managing collaborations with contract research organizations ("CROs") and academic institutions and raising capital.
+The Company's primary activities include the research and development of its MBT pipeline, securing intellectual property protection for its discoveries and assets, managing collaborations and clinical trials with contract research organizations ("CROS") and raising capital to fund the Company's operations.
 To date, the Company has not generated any revenues from operations and does not expect to generate any revenues in the near future.
 The Company has financed its operations primarily with proceeds from sales of its equity securities, private placements, the exercise of outstanding warrants and stock options and the issuance of debt instruments.